 What is an Executive Summary?

-An executive summary is a concise overview of a longer document, such as a business plan, proposal, or report.
+An executive summary is a concise overview of a longer document, such as a business plan, proposal, or report, that highlights key findings, conclusions, and recommendations.
+It’s designed to help decision-makers quickly understand the document’s purpose and essential points without reading it in full.

 An executive summary is crucial because it serves as the first impression of a document.
 It allows busy executives and stakeholders to grasp critical information quickly, aiding in efficient decision-making.